INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Numerical Results

-Third, INTHOP performs better than the Quasi-Newton method, indicating that the approximate Hessian obtained by the former method is more accurate than the latter.
-Fourth, Newton-CAMI solves the highest fraction of problems in all performance metrics.
-However, after further analysis of all the problem instances, we observed that Newton-CAMI required Hessian modifications for only 44 problems.
-In other words, the Hessian matrix became indefinite for 44 problem instances.
-These results underscore the importance of using the exact Hessian unless its modification is necessary.
+Third, INTHOP performs better than LBFGS, indicating that the approximate Hessian obtained by the former method is more accurate than the approximation of the Hessian in the latter.
+Fourth, IPOPT and EM: A1 solve the highest fraction of problems in all performance metrics.
+Although MK: A1 is not much behind these and solves almost the same number of problems.

-Next, we compare the performance of INTHOP and Newton-CAMI on 44 problem instances that required Hessian modifications using the latter method.
-Data profiles based on Hessian evaluations and $\mathcal{O}(n^3)$ operations are shown in Figure \ref{fig:fig10} (A) and (B), respectively.
-We observe that while Newton-CAMI solves more problems, this comes at the cost of significantly more $\mathcal{O}(n^3)$ operations due to repeated Cholesky decompositions required to ensure positive definiteness.
-Newton-CAMI modifies Hessian by incrementally increasing $\tau$, which produces more accurate Hessian approximations, but increases the total computational burden due to high $\mathcal{O}(n^3)$ operations.
-In contrast, as observed in Figure \ref{fig:fig10} (B), INTHOP variants outperform Newton-CAMI by solving over 60\% of the problems in 1500 $\mathcal{O}(n^3)$ operations, and Newton-CAMI requiring over 4000 operations.
-These findings suggest that our algorithm can be effective for high-dimensional nonconvex problems.